Serhiy Arbuzov: Biography

-Arbuzov does not have an Identification Number of a Physical Person (similar to a Taxpayer Identification Number in the United States), having refused one for religious reasons.
+Arbuzov does not have an Identification Number of a Physical Person, having refused one for religious reasons.
 Instead, Arbuzov uses his passport number as the legal alternative.

 In January 2015, Arbuzov and an experts group from the Association "Centre for Research into Economic and Sociocultural Upward Enhancement of CIS Countries, Central and Eastern Europe" addressed political and public figures of the West and Russia with the initiative to create the so-called "Coalition of intellect".
-It was noted in an open letter that the conflict in Ukraine had threatened all the positive things that have been achieved in the development of the European security system over the past 25 years.
+It was noted in an open letter that the "Ukrainian crisis" had threatened all the progress that had been achieved in the development of the European security system over the previous 25 years.
 Instead of strengthening stability in the region, the parties of the conflict undermine cooperation and unleash a new arms race.
 "We need the intervention of the international community, the creation of a broad "Coalition of intellect", coalition for de-escalation.
-With its help, we could find a way out of the situation based on a broad civilized approach, but not a limited geopolitical one", - said ex-prime minister in his letter.
+With its help, we could find a way out of the situation based on a broad civilized approach, but not a limited geopolitical one", – said ex-prime minister in his letter.

+In 2025, the Ukrainian government imposed sanctions against Arbuzov.